directionalconsulting/eleganterrors/README.md

 # Elegant Errors

-## Error Documents with customizable templates and self contained Contact Form
+### HTTP Status Codes & ErrorDocument directives with customizable templates and built in contact form

 We've all seen the very blank and less than helpful standard *404 Page Not Found* or the occasional *500 Internal Server Error* when things really have gone wrong.